Cowboys & Aliens: Extraterrestrial Manifest Destiny And Its Enduring White Gaze

 During a particularly pertinent scene from Interstellar, a dust storm descends on the small midwestern home of Joseph Cooper (played by Matthew McConaughey) while he rushes into his daughter’s room to close her windows.
 Cooper stumbles into the scene wearing an N95, a piece of personal protective equipment that has become a familiar symbol of 2020.
 In addition to Cooper’s respiratory gear, the scene’s tone and coloring remind the viewer of burning orange skies that enveloped the Bay Area in September 2020 — forcing residents inside, coughing and shuttering their doors like Joseph Cooper.
 The Midnight Sky also draws on similar themes of isolation and susceptibility to environmental disease.
 In an early scene, abandoned scientist Augustine Lofthouse (George Clooney) braves arctic elements to observe a deadly anomaly outside his base: hundreds of birds dying from radiation and glacial temperatures.
 The scene is paired with the news of NASA pilot Tom Mitchell’s (Kyle Chandler) sons’ radiation ailments which emphasize the earth’s environmental precarity.
 However, in Interstellar, as in The Midnight Sky, Earth’s humanity is represented by the trials and tribulations of white lives.
 Yet as we know, the COVID-19 epidemic illustrates a different reality about who bears the brunt of suffering in modern catastrophes.11

 According to recent data from the CDC, Black, Latinx, and Indigenous Americans bear the disproportionate burden of COVID-19 deaths.12 Studies of specific states and cities show that 34% of deaths were among non-Hispanic Black people even though this group accounts for only 12% of the total US population.13 The global pandemic has emphasized social determinants of health, including inequitable healthcare access, economic instability, and environmental racism.
 Racial segregation has forced low-income communities of color into geographic areas where mobile emissions, oil and gas extractions, water contamination, and waste dumps are commonplace.
 These environmental influences negatively affect health outcomes, and, according to a recent study published by Harvard University, correlate with COVID-19 morbidity.14 The illnesses that films like The Midnight Sky envision one day impacting white families are in reality ravaging communities of color today.
-Perhaps in a twist of cruel irony, along with a plethora of supplies and research, the SpaceX launch mentioned above included dosages of the COVID-19 treatment drug Remdesivir to test its antiviral efficacy in microgravity, a reflection of current societal priorities.15 Black, Latinx, and Indigenous communities are the most likely victims in the desolate futures of science fiction, and yet their faces are subplots to contemporary storylines.
+Perhaps in a twist of cruel irony, along with a plethora of supplies and research, the SpaceX launch mentioned above included doses of the COVID-19 treatment drug Remdesivir to test its antiviral efficacy in microgravity, a reflection of current societal priorities.15 Black, Latinx, and Indigenous communities are the most likely victims in the desolate futures of science fiction, and yet their faces are subplots to contemporary storylines.

 Indeed, the Black characters in Interstellar, Ad Astra, and The Midnight Sky are tragic foils, and their pain and deaths feel like banal additions.
 In Ad Astra, veteran actress Kimberly Elise speaks two lines and dies a violent death.
 Her co-star, actress Ruth Negga, plays Helen Lantos, a brooding orphaned figure at the Mars colony whose sole purpose is to assist Major Roy McBride (Brad Pitt).
 The Midnight Sky’s Black characters feel marginally more developed; Commander Adewole (David Oyelowo) and flight engineer Maya (Tiffany Boone) have amiable personalities that make the audience root for them.
 However, the film’s most violent death comes in the second-third when Maya is struck by an asteroid and dies with bloody gravity-defying imagery.
 Similarly, the primary black character in Interstellar, Dr. Romilly (David Gyasi), dies violently and literally at the hand of a white “Mann,” Dr. Mann (Matt Damon).